neurolibre/full-stack-server/README.md

 We have several `systemd` services that are critical.
 You can use `journalctl` to take a look at what's going on with each one of them.
 For example, if you need to take a look at the logs from gunicorn (through which Flask logs are forwarded):

 ```
-journalctl -n 20 -u neurolibre-preview.service
+journalctl -xn 20 -u neurolibre-preview.service
 ```

+The above would help you understand what went wrong if the service failed to restart.
+Note that `sudo systemctl status neurolibre-preview.service` is not going to explain what went wrong at the level you expect.

-Here, n is the number of last N log lines and `-u` is followed by the name of the service (e.g., nginx.service).
+Here, `-xn` is the number of last N lines of log with application context and `-u` is followed by the name of the service (e.g., nginx.service).
+For further details, see [journalctl reference](https://www.freedesktop.org/software/systemd/man/journalctl.html).

 ## Dokku